Concepts

 File: .codemesh.yml

-See Project Policy Reference for the current .codemesh.yml interface, defaults, env readiness behavior, include-docs intent, and no-secret-values rule.
+See Project Policy Reference for the current .codemesh.yml interface, defaults, env readiness behavior, toolchain readiness behavior, include-docs intent, local-only path classifications, and no-secret-values rule.

 #State